chicagopcdc/docs.pedscommons.org/docs/DataPortalUserGuide.md

 ![GDC upload](img/GDC_upload_v2.png)

+6) For Imaging Data Commons (IDC), a manifest file can be generated, however there is currently no functionality in the IDC portal to upload a file.

 ### Survival Analysis

 The PCDC platform includes a **Survival Analysis** tool that can display survival curves and Number at Risk tables.